jsaveker/ThreatMosaic/README.md

 # Threat Mosaic Application

-Welcome to the **Threat Detection Graph Application** repository!
-This application is a powerful tool for visualizing and managing threat scenarios, techniques, and mitigations using an interactive graph interface.
+Welcome to the **Threat Mosaic Application** repository!
+This application is a tool for visualizing and managing threat scenarios, techniques, and mitigations using an interactive graph interface.
 Built with **React**, **D3.js**, **Flask**, and **Neo4j**, it allows users to search, explore, and create new threat scenarios directly from the web interface.

 ---